bohdan-shulha/vs-wss/README.md

 ## Release Notes

+### 0.0.2

+- Added a separate command to apply settings from `settings.workspace.json`.

-### 1.0.0
+### 0.0.1

-Initial release of the extension - just a proof of concept.
+- Initial release of the extension - just a proof of concept.

+## TODO

+- Add more substitutions.
+- Add environment variables substitutions.
+- Ask to apply new workspace settings after changing/syncing the settings.workspace.json file.
+- Add support for `workspace.local.json` (or `settings.local.json`) file, so that you don't need multiple extensions doing the same job.
+- Show .gitignore recommendations.
+- I18n.
+- Tests.